reactioncommerce/reaction-docs/developer/contributing.md

 ###### Reviewer

 Run through the author's steps to verify that it works as they've tested it.
 Then run through the app on your own as you would test it.
-Run through the app as many times as you feel comfortable before issuing an approval or a request for changes.
+Run through the app as many times as you feel comfortable before approving or requesting changes.

 ### Here's what to expect when you make a pull request to Reaction